Buildings & Critical Infrastructure

 Heat Island Reduction

-Howard County Recreation and Parks has several tree planting projects that involve the public, including Turf to Trees, Stream ReLeaf, the Annual Tree Giveaway, and Students Branching Out.
-As of 2023, Howard County Department of Recreation and Parks is starting a new Tree Canopy program that prioritizes underserved and lower tree canopy areas.
+Howard County Recreation and Parks runs several tree-planting programs that residents can take part in, including Turf to Trees, Stream ReLeaf, the Annual Tree Giveaway, and Students Branching Out.
+Starting in 2023, the Department also launched a new Tree Canopy program that focuses on neighborhoods with fewer trees, especially underserved areas.

-The County has also built some shade structures in parks and installed solar canopies.
-Parking lot solar canopies have been installed at the Little Patuxent Wastewater Treatment Plant and the Ken Ulman building, and one more is underway at the East Columbia Library.
+The County is also expanding shade solutions beyond tree planting.
+We have built shade structures in parks and installed solar canopies, including over parking areas at the Little Patuxent Wastewater Treatment Plant, the Gateway building, and the East Columbia Library.